 Whilst an offer from your Associate may be the best one financially, they may struggle to raise the money from the bank, especially in this climate.
 Whilst a Dental Corporate may well offer you a slightly lower price, they can typically move quickly and get the deal done, whilst your Associate is still filling in forms for the bank!

 Always assess each offer you receive carefully, knowing the full facts and the exact conditions of purchase, such as a tie-in to continuing to work at the practice for a few years.
 In addition, you may be requested for key personnel to stay on if you accept the offer, so the offer made may need to satisfy some of the existing team by getting them to sign and stay for a period too.

-Details of the offer and knowing the buyer has the economic power to actually buy the practice are critical at this stage, else you really will be wasting your time on offers from keen buyers but really with no substance behind them.
+Details of the offer and knowing the buyer has the economic power to actually buy the practice are critical at this stage, or else you really will be wasting your time on offers from keen buyers who actually have no substance behind them.

-Step Seven: Agreement of Heads of Terms and Due Diligence
+Step Seven: Negotiating a Deal and Due Diligence

 Depending on the type of buyer, this can be quite a thorough and exhaustive process which requires you, the vendor, to be organised and quick in providing the information by key dates.

 INFORMATION THAT WILL BE REQUESTED INCLUDE: